Using variables, arrays, and hash tables in PowerShell

 -

-To create an array list of computer names, at the Windows PowerShell prompt, enter the following command, and then press the Enter key:
+To create a generic list of computer names, at the Windows PowerShell prompt, enter the following command, and then press the Enter key:

 To verify that the